-1) What Implant will be used?
+- What type of implant will be used?

-3) What Approach (Scar) will be used?
+- What incision approach will be used?

 Considerations: Saline vs. Silicone, Round vs. Anatomic, Smooth vs. Textured